The Australian desert – the outback of Australia

 Removal of children depicted in Rabbit Proof Fence ( 2002), directed by Phillip Noyce

 Another view of the mixed population growing up in Alice Springs is offered through the biographies of Charles Perkins: A Bastard Like Me (1975) and Peter Read's Charles Perkins (1990).
-They narrate the stories of children from desert communities around Alice Springs who were removed from their mothers and grow up in the dormitories of the Bungalow, the old telegraph station building.
+They narrate the stories of children from desert communities around Alice Springs who were removed from their mothers and grew up in the dormitories of the Bungalow, the old telegraph station building.

 Land management: You Call It Desert – We Used to Live There